About arc42

 • Consistency: It solves the classic "it works on my machine" problem.

-• Fast Setup: A new developer can start the complete system (React Frontend, Nginx, Auth Service, Users Service, Game Service, Game Server, and all three databases) with just one docker-compose up command.
+• Fast Setup: A new developer can start the complete system (React Frontend, Nginx, Auth Service, Users Service, Game Service, Game Server, Redis, Prometheus, and Grafana) with just one docker-compose up command.

 Mapping of Building Blocks to Infrastructure